YASHSALI2005/Travel-Planner-Website/README.md

-Travel Planner Website
+🌍✨ Travel Planner Website
 This is a full-stack Travel Planner website built using React, Node.js, Express, and MongoDB.
-The website allows users to plan and book trips seamlessly.
+Plan your dream trip effortlessly with this user-friendly platform! 🏖️✈️

-Features:
+🌟 Key Features:
-Interactive UI built with React for selecting travel destinations, accommodations, and more.
+🎨 Interactive UI: Seamless user experience with React for browsing destinations, accommodations, and activities.
-Backend powered by Node.js and Express to handle API requests and data processing.
+💼 Efficient Backend: Powered by Node.js and Express for handling API requests and business logic.
-Database storage using MongoDB for managing user data, bookings, and travel details.
+💾 Database Management: MongoDB to store and manage user data, trip details, and bookings.
-Room Booking feature, where users can select rooms and store booking details in the database.
+🏨 Room Booking: Easy selection of rooms and storage of booking information in the database.
-Responsive Design ensuring compatibility across devices.
+📱 Responsive Design: Optimized for both desktop and mobile devices.
-Technologies Used:
+🛠️ Technologies Used:
 Frontend: React, CSS
 Backend: Node.js, Express
 Database: MongoDB
-Feel free to clone the repository and contribute to further improving the Travel Planner website!
+🚀 Feel free to clone this repository, explore the code, and contribute to improving the Travel Planner! 🌟